essc/clp_foss4g_workshop/source/sample_data.rst

-.. draft (mark as complete when complete)
+.. for proofreading (mark as complete when complete)
-.. add the data

 =====================================